parthshah231/earthquake_analysis/README.md

 ## Spatial autocorrelation:
 In this project, I have used two main statistical measures: Moran's I and Local Indicators of Spatial Association (LISA).
 These are methods for measuring spatial autocorrelation, which is the degree of dependency among observations in a geographic space.
-- Moran's I: measure of spatial autocorrelation, values can range from -1 (indicating perfect dispersion or negative spatial autocorrelation) to +1 (perfect correlation or positive spatial autocorrelation).
+- Moran's I: It is a measure of spatial autocorrelation for which the values range from -1 (indicating perfect dispersion or negative spatial autocorrelation) to +1 (perfect correlation or positive spatial autocorrelation).
 A value close to 0 indicates a random spatial pattern.
 Positive spatial autocorrelation occurs where similar values occur near one another.
 This might be high house prices in one neighborhood tending to be near other high house prices.
 Negative spatial autocorrelation, by contrast, occurs where dissimilar values occur near one another.
-- Local Moran's I (LISA):  local measure of spatial autocorrelation, meaning it gives a value for each feature in the dataset, representing the level of spatial autocorrelation for that feature and its neighbors.
+- Local Moran's I (LISA):  It is a local measure of spatial autocorrelation, meaning it gives a value for each feature in the dataset, representing the level of spatial autocorrelation for that feature and its neighbors.
 It identifies where clusters or spatial outliers are located and the type of cluster or spatial outlier (whether high-high, low-low, high-low, or low-high).
 Hence, it not only identifies significant spatial clusters or outliers but also classifies them into types.

 - Measures for the year of 2023 (so far):   \
 **Moran's I**: 0.7833756435758131           \